 Maestro Louwersheimer received the Paul Harris Fellow Award from the Abbotsford Rotary Club for his commitment in promoting music in the community.
 In September 2009, local musicians and Maestro Louwersheimer founded the Chilliwack Metropolitan Orchestra.
 For the final concert of the 2010-11 season Maestro Louwersheimer commissioned the Divertimento for Three Trombones by Canadian composer, Michel R. Edward.

 The scope of Maestro Louwersheimer musical career has included serving as the Artistic Director of the UW summer program, as the Artist in Residence at the prestigious University of Washington and Lee in Virginia, and in addition he has mentored musicians through master classes, as an adjudicator and clinician.

-Currently Maestro Louwersheimer serves as a guest conductor, the artistic director of The Handel Society of Music, the musical director/conductor of the Octava Chamber Orchestra in Seattle, as well as mentoring young musicians via the Chilliwack Youth Orchestra.
+Currently Maestro Louwersheimer also serves as the musical director/conductor of the Octava Chamber Orchestra in Seattle, as well as mentoring young musicians via the Chilliwack Youth Orchestra.

 Copyright © 2022 The Handel Society of Music - All Rights Reserved.